How to Practice Jazz Scales on Violin, Viola and Cello

 Christian Howes details how in his new book, “Jazz Scales for Violin, Viola, Cello.”
 Find it here!

-If you’re a classically trained string player, you probably practice scales off the page.
+You probably practice scales off the page if you’re a classically trained string player.
 I bet you have Carl Flesch right there.
 Don’t pretend like you don’t.

 You’ve probably seen scale methods help you with technical skills like intonation, vibrato, facility, and tone production.

-But jazz musicians and other creative musicians don’t practice off a page.
-They often play scales from their heads so they can memorize or internalize melodic and harmonic relationships.
+Jazz musicians and other creative musicians don’t practice off a page.
+They often play scales from their heads to memorize or internalize melodic and harmonic relationships.

 Want to learn how?
-Here are 4 ways that you can practice scales like a jazz musician.
-These steps will help you consolidate and generate more benefits from your precious practice time and still improve your technique.
+Here are four ways to practice scales like a jazz musician.
+These steps will help you consolidate and generate more benefits from your precious practice time while still improving your technique.

 1) Play the Scale in Root Position